-- ♦ Not cost too much.
+- " Not cost too much.

-- ♦ Be relevant to your business.
+- " Be relevant to your business.

-- ♦ Be durable.
+- " Be durable.

-- Act as a permanent promotional tool for your business.
+- " Act as a permanent promotional tool for your business.

-- Not put your customers off by appearing too tacky.
+- " Not put your customers off by appearing too tacky.

-See the table on the next page for examples of some giveaways.
+See the table below for examples of some giveaways.

 Exhibitions & Trade Fairs